 Jeff Northfield Memorial Award for Excellence in Teacher Research

-We make the Jeff Northfield Memorial Award for Excellence in Teacher Research to a person who demonstrates an ongoing and current commitment to teacher research.
-Our staff nominate a single recipient each year.
+We award the Jeff Northfield Memorial Award for Excellence in Teacher Research to one recipient each year, who demonstrates an ongoing and current commitment to teacher research.

 Recipients will have demonstrated a continuing commitment to the

 - generation of teacher knowledge

 - exploration of the value of this knowledge with other teachers.